Dedicated, uninterrupted time to heal & grow.

 Adjunct EMDR therapy is designed to complement and enhance your ongoing work with your primary therapist.
 Offered in an intensive format, this approach targets specific treatment goals, such as traumatic memories or intrusive symptoms, to accelerate progress in traditional therapy.

-By focusing on key areas, adjunct EMDR can help overcome stuck points, facilitate deeper healing, and enrich the overall therapeutic process.
+By focusing on key areas, Adjunct EMDR can help overcome stuck points, facilitate deeper healing, and enrich the overall therapeutic process.
 This therapy is supplemental and does not replace or interrupt your ongoing therapeutic relationship with your primary therapist.

 I collaborate closely with both clients and their primary therapists to ensure a cohesive, supportive experience throughout the adjunct EMDR process.
 Typically, adjunct therapy is short-term, consisting of 3 to 9 sessions, and is centered on resolving specific memories or symptoms that may be hindering therapeutic progress.